-- 1. Vehicles/Equipment.
-Any use that involves the use of or services heavy equipment must have direct access to a public road. - 2.
+- 1. Driveways.
+Driveways shall not be located within a required buffer yard area except as necessary to access the site. - 1.
+Vehicles/Equipment.
+Any use that involves the use of or services heavy equipment shall must have direct access to a Class For Class Hpublic road. - 2.
 Number of Access Points.
-Only 2 points of access are permitted from the use to a public road.
+Only two-2 points of access are permitted-from the use to a Class I, Class II or Class III public road.
 This requirement does not preclude an additional access for emergency vehicles only.